alexander-novo/bankacct/README.md

 # bankacct
-My second project for CS 202 at TMCC
+My first [roject for CS 202 at TMCC.

+A simple GUI-based program for managing bank accounts.

+Uses structures for accounts and ncurses for the GUI.